SubleXBle/Debian-Updater/README.md

 + Updates for Nextcloud Apps
 + Updates for MediaWiki Installation

+## Files to Update from previous Version ⬆️
++ Debian-Updater.sh

 ## Files in this Repository ℹ️
 + Debian-Updater.sh (Main Script)
 + DEB_UPD_config.sh (Updater-Settings)